ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 Select the latter and upload the filled sample template that you made when [preparing your submission](/support_services/tutorial_ena/tutorial_ena_subprep).
 Click on **Submit Completed Spreadsheet**, verify that the submission was successful in the pop-up Submission window, and then click **Close**.

-**Note:** Example data for three samples is provided in the 'data/samples/' folder of the example data provided with this tutorial in both .xlsx and .tsv formats.
-'Sample_spreadsheet.xlsx' is annotated such that different features are colour coded, and important features are highlighted.
-'Sample_spreadsheet.tsv' contains the same data in a tab-separated format, which is the format accepted for submission.
+**Note:** Example data for three samples is provided in the 'data/samples/' folder of the example data provided with this tutorial in both .xlsx and .tsv formats. 'sample_spreadsheet.xlsx' is annotated such that different features are colour coded, and important features are highlighted. 'sample_spreadsheet.tsv' contains the same data in a tab-separated format, which is the format accepted for submission.
 Each row of these datasets represents a sample, while each column represents a metadata field.

 <!-- Should we link the xlsx/tsv file again here? are they called this? do we provide the tsv format somewhere? - YVONNE/PARUL, please check-->